imkarin/unsplash-viewer/README.md

 # Unsplash viewer
 ReactJS based website for searching and viewing Unsplash images, using the Unsplash API.

 View this project live [on Heroku](https://unsplash-viewer.herokuapp.com/).
-Read along to see the project [overview & progress ↓](#project-overview) of this project.
+Read along to see the project [overview & progress ↓](#project-overview).
 View the [Figma prototype](https://www.figma.com/file/SMwb0DRlr8SyI1n2Div1Kv/Unsplash-viewer?node-id=0%3A1).

 <br>